Politics Drawn from the Very Words of Holy Scripture: Sources

 Unlike most of his contemporaries, in this work, Bossuet has only minimal recourse to classical sources.
 Rather, the work is drawn almost entirely from the Bible (including the Deuterocanonical Books which are recognized as scripture by the Roman Catholic Church), especially the books of the Old Testament.
 In this way Bossuet presents his system as founded almost entirely on divine law.
-The bible which he uses is the Vulgate, and English Translations use the Douay-Rheims, which causes discrepancies in numbering with contemporary bibles.
+The bible which he uses is the Vulgate, and English Translations use the Douay-Rheims.
+This causes discrepancies in numbering with contemporary bibles.

 Contents

 The table of contents gives a good indication of the nature of the book's argument:

 First Book – Of the principles of human society

 First Article.
 Man is made to live in society.

 Second Article.
 The society of mankind gives birth to civil society, that is to say, to states, peoples, and nations.

 Third Article.
 To form nations and unite the people, it is necessary to have a government.